gscalzo/gscalzo.github.io/content/blog/demystifying-ai-coding-agents-in-swift.md

 Here's the beautiful part: **You never taught the model when to use which tool**.
 You just described what each tool does, and it figured out the right sequence on its own.

 This emergent behavior is what makes agents feel magical.
-The model chains together tools, handles errors, and adjusts its strategy—all from natural language descriptions.
+The model chains together tools, handles errors, and adjusts its strategy.
+All from natural language descriptions.

 ### What We Have Now: A Complete Agent!

-At this point, we have a **fully functional agent** that can:
+At this point, we have a **fully functional agent**.
+It can:
 - Chat with users
 - Understand when to use tools
 - Execute tools and get results